GENERAL PLASTIC & RECONSTRUCTIVE SURGERY

 Hand surgery is essentially divided into two categories: traumatic, or injury related, and elective.
 Plastic surgery remains at the forefront in the treatment of traumatic hand injuries.
 These may be the result of a work related or recreational accident, or an injury in the home.

-I confine my hand surgery practice to conditions below the wrist.
-These include fractures, lacerations, injuries to tendons, nerves, blood vessels, nail bed injuries as well as elective conditions such as carpal tunnel release, Dupuytren's contracture, ganglion removal and trigger finger release.
+A/Prof Gianoutsos confines his hand surgery practice to conditions below the wrist.
+These include fractures, lacerations, injuries to tendons, nerves, blood vessels, nail bed injuries, as well as elective conditions such as carpal tunnel release, Dupuytren's contracture, ganglion removal and trigger finger release.

-These techniques also allow for the treatment of cranial and facial injuries and fractures as well as improvements and refinements in facial cosmetic surgery.
+Craniofacial techniques allow for the treatment of cranial and facial injuries and fractures, as well as improvements and refinements in facial cosmetic surgery.